TheQwerty/XYplorer-Scripts-Template/README.md

 ----------

-_This is an unofficial script file for [XYplorer](http://xyplorer.com/index.php) - a powerful file manager for Windows.
+_This is an unofficial script file for [XYplorer](http://xyplorer.com/index.php) - a powerful file manager for Windows.<br>
 It has been released by a group of individuals under the collective organization name [XYplorer-Scripts](https://github.com/XYplorer-Scripts)._